achowba/contact-manager-api/README.md

 ## Adding the **.env** file<a name=".env-file"/>

 The **.env** file contains the list of the environment variables used in this project.
-You can create yours and add the value of the environment variables as shown in the image below:
+If you have been given the **.env** file, add it to the root folder of the project.
+You can create yours and add the values of the environment variables as shown in the image below:

 ![.env file](https://res.cloudinary.com/achowba/image/upload/v1578864533/addenda-task/env_file.png)